KDE/documentation-develop-kde-org/HIG/source/components/navigation/tab.rst

 Behavior
 ~~~~~~~~

--  Do not abuse other controls to simulate tab behavior.
+-  Don't abuse other controls to simulate tab behavior.
--  Do not nest tabs.
+-  Don't nest tabs.
 -  When the tabs are used to group controls, put them at the top of the
    screen.
-Do not use more than three tabs.
+Don't use more than three tabs.

-   -  Do not disable a tab when it doesn't apply to the current context;
+   -  Don't disable a tab when it does not apply to the current context;
       disable the controls on the page.
    -  Keep interdependent elements in the same tab.